pulumi/docs/content/blog/copilot-lessons/index.md

 The internal testing phase taught us invaluable lessons about how people would actually use the tool.
 We watched our team try Copilot in their daily work, and three common use cases emerged:

-**Debugging Deployments:** One of the first questions our internal users asked was, 'Why did my latest infrastructure deployment fail?'
-LLMs clearly excel at summarization and extracting a clear natural language explanation from stack traces, and logs is a clear win.
+**Debugging Deployments:** LLMs clearly excel at summarization.
+One of the first questions our internal users asked was, 'Why did my latest infrastructure deployment fail?'
+Using Copilot to extract a clear natural language explanation requests like these has been a clear win.

 **Understanding Complex Infrastructure:** Copilot helped our engineers gain insights into Pulumi's own infrastructure.
 Asking, 'How many resources are in production?'
 'What expensive compute is running' or 'What version are the EKS clusters in EU?" shows the value of allowing users to express infrastructure questions in natural language.